 - In a large mixing bowl, combine all the dry ingredients and set aside.

-- Remove baked oatmeal and allow to cool slightly before slicing into pieces and covering with the glaze.
+- Remove baked oatmeal and allow to cool for 5 minutes, before glazing, if desired.